CU-DBMI/center-notebooks/docs/vault/k8s.knative.install.md

 YAML files referenced in this doc are under \src\knative-install-resources.

-This doc is written against knative 1.2.0.
-Version 1.3.0 is out as of this writing.
-TODO update to new version.
+This doc is written against knative 1.3.1.

 ## Install Kubernetes Control Plane and Workers